Ciull0/frecciadidiana/README.md

 - Automatic Build with GitHub Action

 # GOALS:
-- Make a WhatsApp Business based E-Commerce (ideal from small, low-budget and personalized item)
+- Make a WhatsApp Business based E-Commerce (ideal from small, low-budget and personalized item) [DONE]
-- Integrate with a Free CMS (Forestry.io) while i continue development
+- Integrate with a Free CMS (Forestry.io) while i continue development [DONE]
 - Create a CMS from scratch, using Firebase from Google Cloud to update the site
-- Make the site content-indipendent
+- Make the site content-indipendent [DONE]